mustafayasar28/MIPS-Assembly-Language-Programs/README.md

 # MIPS-Assembly-Language-Programs
-MIPS Assembly Language Programs that are written for CS224 - Computer Architecture Course
+MIPS Assembly Language Programs that are written in CS224 - Computer Architecture Course